Nicolas Petit (academic)

 Nicolas Petit (born 29 December 1978 in Paris, France) is a French Belgian academic specializing in competition policy, economic regulation, law and technology.
-He is Joint Chair in Competition Law at the European University Institute, Florence, Italy, in the Department of Law and at the Robert Schuman Center for Advanced Studies.
+He is Professor at the European University Institute, Florence, Italy, in the Department of Law and Invited Professor, George Mason University School of Law.
+Previously, he was Joint Chair with the Department of Law and the Robert Schuman Center for Advanced Studies.

 Career

 Petit studied law at University of Paris Descartes (Paris V) and the University of Paris II Pathéon-Assas before receiving his LL.M from the College of Europe.
 He completed his PhD in law at the University of Liege in 2007.

 Petit has been full professor at the Law School of the University of Liege and part-time/panel judge of the Belgian Competition Authority.
 He was also an Associate at Howrey LLP, Brussels and Clerk at the Commercial Chamber of the French Supreme Court.
 He became a member of Harvard Law School’s Visiting Researcher Programme in 2005 and was a visiting fellow at Stanford University Hoover Institution.

 In 2020, Petit joined the European University Institute as Joint Chair in Competition Law and professor at the European University Institute’s Robert Schuman Center for Advanced Studies (RSCAS).
-He is also a visiting professor at the College of Europe in Bruges.
+He then transferred to Full Professor in the EUI Law Department, of which he became Head of Department in 2023.
+He is also a visiting professor at the College of Europe in Bruges and at George Mason University Antonin Scalia School of Law.

 From 2018 to 2020, Petit has been a member of the European Commission High Level Expert Group on Artificial Intelligence.

+In 2025, Petit wrote the Constitution of Innovation with Nobel Prize economist Bengt Holmström and Luis Garicano.
+In 2026, he was invited to join the Rhine Group, an initiative designed to accelerate Europe's progress towards the technology frontier, and sponsored by former ECB president and Italian Prime Minister Mario Draghi and Stripe's CEO Patrick Collison.

 Petit is the founder of the specialist blog Chillin'Competition and of the Brussels School of Competition, and organization which develops educational programs in competition law and economics as well as artificial intelligence policy.